reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 ## Summary

-In this lab, you have configured the enrollment in the Device Provision Service and built a device which sends the telemetry data to the IoT hub and also tested the device by changing configurations. also deprovisioned device at last.
+In this lab, you have configured the enrollment in the Device Provision Service, built a device which sends the telemetry data to the IoT hub also tested the device by changing configurations and finally deprovisioned device at last.

 ## You have successfully completed the Lab!!